rehkad/Goobla/docs/api.md

 #### Create a model from a Safetensors directory

 The `files` parameter should include a dictionary of files for the safetensors model which includes the file names and SHA256 digest of each file.
 Use [/api/blobs/:digest](#push-a-blob) to first push each of the files to the server before calling this API.
-Files will remain in the cache until the Ollama server is restarted.
+Files will remain in the cache until the Moogla server is restarted.

 ##### Request